 Is it possible to undo this, or even better to have avoided it in the first place?

-Doing things the old way is pointless, but balancing information is also hard.
-There are many more pathways to knowledge, especially in this world.
+Doing things the old way is pointless, those days are gone, but lessons can be learned.
+There are many more pathways to knowledge, especially in this world, but greater restraint needs to be applied.
+I need to be more discerning and patient.

 I am intending to pull back, to try to find my feet and regain control of this mess.